vesoft-inc/nebula-docs/docs-2.0-en/15.contribution/how-to-contribute.md

 ## Batch modify or add files

-This method applies to contributing codes, modifying multiple documents in batches, or adding new documents.
+This method applies to contributing code, modifying multiple documents in batches, or adding new documents.

 ## Step 1: Fork in the github.com